centre-for-humanities-computing/validator/README.md

 ], '"Peter" must be a string and be equal to "Peter"');
 ```

-When using combined messages it is important **not** to add individual messages as well as these will overrule the combined message.
+When using combined messages, it is important **not** to add individual messages as well as these will overrule the combined message.

 All error messages for the same `Validator` can have the same prefix which can be provided when creating the `Validator`.